Thursday, July 30, 2009

 *

 below: looking at an A and P supermarket which had stood on the west side of Victoria Ave. between Willmot St. and Morrison St., as seen in June 1976.
 The store would close in July 1976.
-This A&P opened in Oct.1946 and its storefront was remodelled in June 1968.below: May 1977 - same view, previous A&P building remodelled; now Canada Immigration was in the back, Ceasar's Shoes was at the left and King Optical was on the right.
+This A & P opened in Oct.1946 and its storefront was remodeled in June 1968.below: May 1977 - same view, previous A & P building after remodeling; now Canada Immigration was in the back, Ceasar's Shoes was at the left and King Optical was on the right.
 The building burned in Jan.
 1994.

 above: May 26, 2009, the lot is now vacant.
 Note the same building (a former CIBC bank) can be seen at the far left in all three above shots.